risk-first/website/docs/thinking/Development-Process.md

 For now though, let's just assume that _it works for this project_ and everyone is reasonably happy with it.

-We're just doing some analysis of _what process gives us_.
+We're just doing some analysis of _what process gives us_, and also why it is that we end up with processes for producing software at all.

 ### Minimising Risks - Overview

-I am going to argue that this entire process is _informed by software risk_:
+I am going to argue that this entire evolved software production process is _informed by software risk_:

 1. We have _a business analyst_ who talks to users and fleshes out the details of the feature properly.
 This is to minimize the risk of **building the wrong thing**.
 2. We _write unit tests_ to minimize the risk that our code **isn't doing what we expected, and that it matches the specifications**.